 - What the problem attempted?
 Effort made to start the homework assignment.

-- What the problem analysis thought out?
+- Was the problem analysis thought out?
 Identified inputs and outputs, including sources and targets.
 Outlined a process which explains code flow in pseudo code – not python.

-- Does the code written code execute?
+- Does the written code execute?
 Program runs without error.

 - Does the code solve the problem?
-In addition does it does it handle edge cases and bad input when explicitly directed to do so?
+In addition does it handle edge cases and bad input when explicitly directed to do so?

 - Is the code well written?
 Easy to understand, modular uses functions for code reuse and readability?
 Are python objects aptly named?
 No unnecessary code, or code not pertinent to the problem at hand?